wasidy/auto_retoucher/README.md

 - compiling result tiles with blending and paste new image to original background with generated mask
 - after generation you can regenerate any part of image with custom prompt and paste it again
 - also batching is supported
-- the application is also suitable for retouching portraits, but I recommend to resize it smaller for best result
+- the application is also suitable for retouching close-up portraits, but I recommend to resize it smaller for best result
 - for the final you can load PNG file into Photoshop, as a new layer over original image, and apply mask for some areas

 ### Interface